celikkoseoglu/celikk-personal-website/src/blog/iOSvsAndroid.md

 Having too many options is both good and bad.
 One of the reasons why there are so many apps on the Play Store is the low barrier of entry.
 When you submit an app to the AppStore as a developer, it has to meet [certain criteria that Apple specifies](https://developer.apple.com/app-store/review/guidelines/).
-Those criteria are very strict compared to [Google Play's criteria](https://developer.android.com/distribute/best-practices/launch/launch-checklist).
+Those criteria are stricter and more restrictive compared to [Google Play's criteria](https://developer.android.com/distribute/best-practices/launch/launch-checklist).

 Because Google Play provides so many options, very often you feel lost while looking through all of those apps that